Johnson, M. (2008). Expanding the concept of Networked Learning (pp. 154-161). Sixth International Conference on Networked Learning, Halkidiki Greece

 I observed early on that very few come along to the IT training sessions I organised.
 I decided to take a more strategic approach.
 I began to manage the networked shared drive and created email distribution lists, the 'Nur-Mid' lists.
 To my pleasure, this soon became a verb.
 To my regret, both the shared drive and email lists became victims of their own success.
 I've been heavily involved in the roll-out of paperless marking for similar reasons and now I'm backing a project to use MyProgress in our undergraduate programmes.

 Somewhat to my chagrin, a lot of effort went into propping up Blackboard since it emerged here in 2003.
 When I was seconded to a year-long post as lecturer in medical education (who would do that?!) the School used the money to get us a learning technologist.
-So now I occasionally get to innovate, between more properish academic stuff, like 'marking' students UniversIT Information Fluency portfolios.
-The latter tries to take a fairly grounded approach to learning IT although this has not really come off because the students did not value it highly enough.
-Amongst the 'properish' academic stuff is supervising Systematic Review dissertations, collaborating in the delivery of a 'Transformational Leadership' module and managing an 'Evidence-Based Practice' module.
+I tried to reify IT things worth knowing about as a HE student in a UniversIT Information Fluency portfolios.
+The latter attempted to take a grounded approach to learning IT.
+This has not come off because students were pretty keen to become healthcare students and generally picked up the IT they needed in moments of crisis or curiosity.
+There was also a thing about not really having much purchase on the pedagogic device, AKA the curriculum.
+I supervise Systematic Review dissertations, collaborate in the delivery of a 'Transformational Leadership' module and am getting involved with PGR supervision.

-Since Jan 2014 I'm back studying with Lancaster on their TEL and e-research doctoral programme; we're cohort 7.... the 'magnificent seven'.
-My research takes a phenomenological framework to healthcare students use of mobile phones for academic work.
+From Jan 2014 I was back with Lancaster on their TEL and e-research doctoral programme; with cohort 7, 'The Magnificent'.
+My research took a phenomenological approach to healthcare students use of mobile phones for academic work - the thesis is here: https://doi.org/10.17635/lancaster/thesis/698